 As your State Representative for Hillsborough 25, I’ve had the honor of serving on the Criminal Justice and Public Safety Committee, where I work on legislation to protect families, support law enforcement, and improve public safety across New Hampshire.

-Manchester has been my home since I was a small child.
 I have lived here for over 45 years and grew up attending local schools including Hallsville Elementary, Southside Junior High, and Memorial High School.
 After spending a short time away for college, I came back to the city I love and laid down roots.

 For the past 28 years, I’ve been a proud Manchester homeowner, and today, I’m also a small business owner.